The Multicultural Perspectives Public Speaking Competition

 |Years 5 and 6 prepared||3 minutes||4 minutes||5 minutes|

-Other than the entry rules and speaking times detailed above, it should also be noted that contestants are not allowed to use any props or external aids such as Powerpoint presentations during their speeches.
-They are encouraged to speak from palmcards and must present without the use of a lectern or microphone.
+Other than the entry rules and speaking times detailed above, it should also be noted that contestants are not allowed to use any props or external aids, such as Powerpoint presentations during their speeches.
+They are encouraged to speak from palm cards and must present without a lectern or microphone.
 Finally, a reminder that the prepared speech must explore multiculturalism.

 The adjudicators will make their decision based on the matter, manner and method of the speakers.
-They will expect contestants to be confident and engaging, and will prefer speeches which balance personal opinion with information, and humour with sincerity.
+They will expect contestants to be confident and engaging and will prefer speeches which balance personal opinion with information and humour with sincerity.
 The prepared speeches need to show an understanding of multiculturalism, but the impromptu speeches do not.
 Finally, adjudicators will give equal consideration to the prepared and impromptu speeches.
 We recommend that speakers download the 2023 Multicultural Perspectives speaker advice (PDF 3.08 MB) for more detailed advice on speech writing and presentation in this competition.

 All contestants involved in the competition will receive a certificate acknowledging their participation.
 Certificates of congratulations will then be awarded to all local and regional winners.
 State finalists will receive a silver medallion, and the state winners in each division will receive a gold medallion and a perpetual trophy.